 What Not to Wear to a Picnic

-Stay away from cut-offs, short shorts, tight skirts/dresses and mini skirts.
-They all bear various different kinds of risks when sitting down on a blanket, grass, beach or a deck chair. 😉
+Avoid wearing cut-offs, short shorts, tight skirts or dresses, and miniskirts.
+They all bear various kinds of risks when sitting down on a blanket, grass, beach, or a deck chair.
+When wearing jeans or a jean skirt, opt for ones with spandex for added comfort when sitting on the ground or a blanket.

 Tip: When dressing for a picnic avoid everything short, or you may show more than you want, when you sit down on the lawn.